InvadingOctopus/octopuskit/README.md

     > Also see Apple's tutorials for [SwiftUI.][swiftui]

+2. For a detailed overview of the engine's architecture, see [Architecture.][architecture]

-2. Stuck?
-See [Tips & Troubleshooting.][tips-&-troubleshooting]
+3. Stuck?
+See [Tips & Troubleshooting.][tips]

-3. Wondering whether something was intentionally done the way it is, or why?
+4. Wondering whether something was intentionally done the way it is, or why?
 [Coding Conventions & Design Decisions][conventions-&-design] may have an explanation.

-4. Want to keep tabs on what's coming or help out with the development of missing features?
-See the [TODO & Roadmap.][todo-&roadmap]
+5. Want to keep tabs on what's coming or help out with the development of missing features?
+See the [TODO & Roadmap.][todo]

 ## Etcetera